mliyuanjie/Visual-NanoPore/README.md

 # Visual-NanoPore
 ## qt c++ software for nanopore data visualize and analysis.
 this software might be fully released after my papers are published.
+QAQ
-QAQ I wrote in here is for postdoc or job application this software only focuse on peak detection and visualize, then running speed priority either for super large dataset.
+I wrote in here is for postdoc or job application.
+this software only focuse on peak detection and visualize, then running speed priority.
 The post analysis can easily handled in python script by using the time-tag of the events.
 ![image](https://github.com/user-attachments/assets/04b24eb6-fd67-4fd1-9a03-50379bfc5293)
 ## visualization algorithm
 This software uses data pyramid to accelerate the data plotting, so its fast and can handle large dataset (2^32 bytes points).